AaltoSciComp/scicomp-docs/triton/quickstart/jobsgraphic.rst

     Required Reading:

-    - :doc:`Submitting jobs on triton<quickjobs>`
+    - :doc:`Submitting jobs on triton <jobs>`

     Required Setup:

-    - :doc:`Setting up your System to connect to triton according to the :doc:`connection guide<quickconnecting>`
+    - :doc:`Setting up your System to connect to triton according to the :doc:`connection guide <connecting>`
-    - Your script and any data need to be on triton (follow e.g. the :doc:`data transfer quick-start guide<quickdata>`)
+    - Your script and any data need to be on triton (follow e.g. the :doc:`data transfer quick-start guide <data>`)
     - Specific to Windows: Install an XServer

 First off, in general, using graphical user interfaces to programming languages (e.g. graphical Matlab, or RStudio)